Micah-Shallom/ansible-config-mgt/roles/apache/README.md

     apache_state: started

 Set initial Apache daemon state to be enforced when this role is run.
 This should generally remain `started`, but you can set it to `stopped` if you need to fix the Apache config during a playbook run or otherwise would not like Apache started at the time this role is run.

-    apache_enabled: yes

-Set the Apache service boot time status.
-This should generally remain `yes`, but you can set it to `no` if you need to run Ansible while leaving the service disabled.

     apache_packages_state: present